October 15, 2025

 Roboter überwacht die Maschinen von morgen

-After successful networking, data collection and analysis began: aiomatic's AI models identify anomalies at an early stage and send anomaly alerts.
+After successful networking, data collection and analysis, aiomatic's AI models identify anomalies at an early stage and send notifications.

 In this way, the digital retrofit transforms existing systems into intelligent, self-monitoring systems, without modifications or long downtimes.